python/exceptiongroups/except_star.md

 * A new empty "result" `ExceptionGroup` would be created by the interpreter.

 * Every `except *` clause, run from top to bottom, can filter some of the exceptions out of the group and process them.
-If the except block crashes with an error, that error is put to the "result" `ExceptionGroup` (with the group of unprocessed exceptions referenced via the `__context__` attribute.)
+If the except block terminates with an error, that error is put to the "result" `ExceptionGroup` (with the group of unprocessed exceptions referenced via the `__context__` attribute.)